-Third-Year Doctoral Student
+Fourth-Year Doctoral Student

-Elena Wong is a third-year PhD student in Management and Organizations at the University of Arizona, Eller College of Management.
-Her research interests involve examining employee wellbeing, the interface between work and family, and labor market emergence.
+Elena Wong is a fourth-year PhD student in Management and Organizations at the University of Arizona, Eller College of Management.
+Her research interests involve examining employee wellbeing, the interface between work and family, and organizational change.
 She approaches these topics from multi-level perspectives using various types of data including archival, survey, and qualitative.
 Elena’s work has been published in Journal of Vocational Behavior and Industrial and Organizational Psychology: Perspectives in Science and Practice.
 She has presented at the Society for Industrial/Organizational Psychology and International Conference on Social Dilemmas conferences.
 Prior to joining academia, she worked as a consultant in the healthcare industry.
 She earned a B.S. in Psychology with a minor in Spanish for the Professions from the University of North Carolina at Chapel Hill.

 - Employee well-being